luke10x/schwember/docs/JOURNAL.md

     D     - Strafe right   RIGHT  - Yaw right
     Shift - Move up        Comma  - Roll left
     Space - Move down      Period - Roll right

+## 2023-08-15, Tue

+- Reading about structure of GLTF, apparently what I call mesh is referred as primitive.
+- My shaders contain of up to 4 tectures which is just a base color I will have to redo shader system to only support one texture per mesh (or primitive).
+- I should rename my mesh to primitive following the GLTF structure
+- They will be endered separatelly